MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/vector-base.md

 ### Parameters
 `value`
-The element, viewed by the **vector_base** object, to look for.
+The element, in the **vector_base** object, to look for.

 `index`
-The zero-based index of the element if the element is found, otherwise the number of elements viewed by the **vector_base** object.
+The zero-based index of the element if the element is found, otherwise the number of elements in the **vector_base** object.

 ### Return value
 `true` if the element is found, otherwise `false`.